SachinGaikwadMB/angular-codegrip-t1/README.md

-# real-estate-management
+# real-estate-management app

 A online property management solution for real estate and physical property management.
 This can include residential, commercial, and land real estate. a software developed to connect property managers and potential buyers.
+This software will reduces manual entry and can automated.

 🚧 **frontend/** work in progress 🚧.